arcus/education_modules/demystifying_regular_expressions/demystifying_regular_expressions.md

 As a final step in demystifying regular expressions, it can be helpful to introduce the online regex checker as a great resource to learn and to check your regex before trying to learn how to make your own regular expressions or use regex in SQL, R, or Python code you're writing.

-We like "Regex 101", at https://www.regex101.com, but you can also search online for "regex checker" to find other, similar websites.
+We like **Regex 101**, at https://www.regex101.com, but you can also search online for "regex checker" to find other, similar websites.
 Regex 101 allows you to enter your regular expression as well as some sample text that you want to apply the regular expression to.

 Below, or by [trying it out yourself](https://regex101.com/r/QUok4D), you can see that we put in our "valid URL" regular expression (at the top of the screen, in the appropriately labeled box) as well as the different varieties of URLs, some of which we think are valid and match our pattern, and some of which we think are invalid and should fail to match our pattern.